eddmann/eddmann.github.io/_posts/2018/2018-06-11-mince-pie-challenge-designing-the-restful-api-with-raml.md

 ```

 We expect the authenticated client (denoted using `securedBy`) to provide us with a valid pie to add to the challenge, else we will return a sufficient error (following [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807)).
-In a similar manor we are able to remove a specified pie, providing that the client is authorised to do so (the pie owner).
+Similarly, we are able to remove a specified pie, providing that the client is authorised to do so (the pie owner).

-### Uploading a Photo
+## Uploading a Photo

-We wish to delegate the responsibility of uploading and persisting the clients pie photos to [Amazon S3](https://aws.amazon.com/s3/).
+We wish to delegate the responsibility of uploading and persisting the client's pie photos to [Amazon S3](https://aws.amazon.com/s3/).
 To do so, we need a process in which to allow the client to request a given unique endpoint to upload these to.

 ```yaml